 - Clean Immediately After Use: Don’t let food residue dry on the probe.

 - Wash the Probe with Mild Soap and Water: Use a soft cloth or sponge.
-For digital thermometers, be careful not to submerge the entire electronic unit, just the probe.
+For digital thermometers, be careful not to submerge the entire electronic unit; clean only the probe.

 - Sanitize with Rubbing Alcohol: After washing, wipe the probe with a rubbing alcohol-dampened cloth or paper towel to kill any remaining bacteria.